lime-rt/lime/doc/usermanual.rst

     (integer) par->resetRNG (optional)

 If this is set non-zero, LIME will use the same random number seeds at the start of each solution iteration.
 This has the effect of choosing the same photon directions and frequencies for each iteration (although the directions and frequencies change randomly from one grid point to the next).
 This has the effect of decoupling any oscillation or wandering of the level populations as they relax towards convergence from the intrinsic Monte Carlo noise of the discrete solution algorithm.
-Best practice might involve alternating episodes with par->resetRNG=0 and 1, storing the intermediate populations via the `I/O interface <grid-io>`.
-Very little experience has been acucmulated as yet with this facility.
+Best practice might involve alternating episodes with `par->resetRNG`=0 and 1, storing the intermediate populations via the :ref:`I/O interface <grid-io>`.
+Very little experience has been accumulated as yet with this facility.

 The default value is 0.

+.. _grid-io:

 .. code:: c